 So, how can you ensure a vendor’s claim to predict employee retention risks is valid?
 What should you look for?

-First, why does predicting “risk of exit” even matter?
+First, why does predicting “risk of ex

 In PwC’s 17th Annual Global CEO Survey, CEOs identified “talent strategies” as the number one area they are focused on changing to capitalize on global trends.
 For many HR professionals, this doesn’t come as a surprise.
 Since the peak of the recession in 2009, the number of unemployed persons per job opening in the US has steadily declined, and is now back at pre-recession levels.